mrossinek/cobib/README.md

 * and general database inspection/modification via a curses-based TUI

 ## Installation
-You can either install cobib via pip: `pip3 install cobib` or you can download the source code and install it manually:
+You can either install CoBib via pip: `pip3 install cobib` or you can download the source code and install it manually:
 ```
 git clone https://gitlab.com/mrossinek/cobib